LukeSmithxyz/based.cooking/RULES.md

 Milkshakes are fine, but Luke doesn't like smoothies for some reason.

-### Autuentic, traditional, high-quality ingredients and dishes
+### Authentic, traditional, high-quality ingredients and dishes

 Always include and prefer the name of the authentic, traditional, high-quality ingredients and dishes over the cheaper, lower-quality, mass-produced variety.